jordiagv/project1_datascientist_nanodegree/README.md

 # project1_datascientist_nanodegree

-Repository for project 1 of udacity data scientist nanodegree
+Repository for project 1 of udacity data scientist nanodegree.

+Creating a model to predict the occupancy of an Airbnb.

+A data-based approach using Kaggle Boston Airbnb Open Data from 2016-09-06 to 2017-09-05.

 ## 1. Installations